10 Brutal But Hilarious Old Disses of Adorable Animals

 The Target: Tasmanian Devils

-The Context: This marsupial has been vilified for ages.
-During the19th century, myths about Tasmanian devils spread like wildfire.
-Rumor had it that the creatures could even skeletonize unwary travelers.
+This marsupial has been vilified for ages.
+During the 19th century, rumor had it that the creatures could even skeletonize unwary travelers.
 Soon, popular Aussie writers bought into the hype—including Meredith.
 In 1880, she penned the above sentence to defend the killing of 150 devils by a local shepherd.
 “We don’t show the brutes any mercy; they do too much mischief,” Meredith wrote.

-Truth be told, however, Tasmanian devils don’t prey on humans and usually won’t attack unless threatened.
-Furthermore, despite Meredith’s concerns about their taste for full-grown sheep, the marsupials mainly kill sick or young ones.
+In reality, Tasmanian devils don’t prey on humans and usually won’t attack unless threatened.
+Furthermore, despite Meredith’s concerns about their taste for full-grown sheep, the devils mainly kill sick or young ones.

 6. “IT IS AN ANIMAL NO LESS MISCHIEVOUS THAN IT IS DEFORMED.”